 Despite having saved thousands of lives, the humanitarian system’s internal dynamics and security restrictions have undermined the deployment of a timely, flexible and sufficient response for the hundreds of thousands of people affected by the conflict in Diffa.

-The humanitarian system in Diffa has failed to achieve a reasonably effective response level to this emergency, according to a report published by MSF.
+The humanitarian system in Diffa has failed to achieve a reasonably effective response level to this emergency, according to a report published by MSF, Case study: Niger, Jan 2015 – Aug 2016.
 This failure is mainly due to three reasons: ineffective coordination and prioritisation of needs among humanitarian actors, an inability to adapt quickly from a development approach to an emergency approach, and limits on access to certain populations.

 The region of Diffa, which borders Nigeria and Chad in southeastern Niger, has been suffering from the consequences of the conflict between Boko Haram and the different armies in the area since 2014.
 In recent weeks, Médecins Sans Frontières (MSF) has assisted hundreds of newly displaced people following attacks on their communities attributed to Boko Haram.

 According to local authorities, there are currently more than 250,000 displaced people in the region, between refugees, returnees and internally displaced people, and 100,000 more are living in a situation of extreme vulnerability.
 An estimated three-quarters of the population are depending entirely on humanitarian aid to survive.

 “Humanitarian aid in Diffa has saved the lives of tens of thousands of displaced people, and continues to help hundreds of thousands of people to survive, both displaced people and local residents,” explains Jon Edwards, the author of MSF’s report.
 “However, the success criteria in this field should be very demanding – we cannot be content just with people managing to avoid death.”